 Q. I am a Student .
 How do I obtain cover?

-A. Student Member: you need to be training with a “recognised training establishment” or Affiliate Signatory of NHPNZ.
-Complete a Student Member Insurance Application form obtained from the NHPNZ Office or your Affiliate Secretary.
-Return the Application form to the office with your cheque.
+A. Student Member: you need to be training with a “recognised training establishment” or Professional Association of NHPNZ.
+Complete a Student Member Insurance Application form which can be downloaded from the website.
+Return the Application form to the NHPNZ office with your payment.
 Confirmation of the cover and a tax invoice will be sent to you.

 Q. What business activities am I covered for?